Paskay18/Paskay18/README.md

 The projects I have currently been working on are:

--A Chess Game challenge where I am colleborating with 3 other junior developers in training to demonstrate everything I will be working on in Dynamic Web Apps module.
+-A Chess Game challenge where I am collaborating with 3 other junior developers in training to demonstrate everything I will be working on in Dynamic Web Apps module.